 Children born of war in Ukraine: Policy considerations for a future peace

 The war in Ukraine has had devastating consequences for children.
-A crucial yet often overlooked group is children born of war (CBOW), whose parents are from opposing sides and who are often conceived through conflict-related sexual violence.
+A crucial yet often overlooked group is children born of war.
 These children could be seen as symbols of the ‘enemy’ in a post-conflict landscape, potentially making them more vulnerable.
 The EuroWARCHILD team, together with two research assistants, published a policy brief on this matter with PRIO.

 Photo: Mathias Reding via unsplash